A5H-2HILL/Splunk-UF-SIEM/README.md

 Sysmon can be downloaded as a part of Microsoft's "Sysinternals" suite.
 This will act as an extension of the Windows Event Viewer logs that will be sent to the Splunk indexer.

-In this project i researched and found a suitable and customisable Sysmon configuration authored by Olaf Hartong on Github.
+In this project i researched and found a suitable and customizable Sysmon configuration authored by Olaf Hartong on GitHub.
 "This is a Microsoft Sysinternals Sysmon configuration repository, set up modular for easier maintenance and generation of specific configs."
 (https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml)

-On each network endpoint, run Sysmon.exe with with powershell using the downloaded configuration file.
+On each network endpoint, run Sysmon.exe with PowerShell using the downloaded configuration file.

   ![Sysmon powershell](https://github.com/user-attachments/assets/8026a704-d832-4159-bf8d-ba895351cd5b)

-Create a configuration to determine what data will be sent to the splunk server via the Universal Forwarder.
+Create a configuration to determine what data will be sent to the Splunk server via the Universal Forwarder.
 Configuration will be created in C:\Program Files\SplunkUniversalForwarder\etc\system\local directory.

   ![Sysmon config file](https://github.com/user-attachments/assets/1c57454c-8a5c-4ef1-b2c1-6eebb78039c5)

-    NOTE: index = endpoint, will log any events that fall under the configured categories under the index "endpoint" on the splunk server.
-The splunk server must have an index named "endpoint" in order to receive these events.
+    NOTE: index = endpoint, will log any events that fall under the configured categories under the index "endpoint" on the Splunk server.
+The Splunk server must have an index named "endpoint" in order to receive these events.

     NOTE: Any updates made to this config file, will require a restart of the universal forwarder service to have an effect.
-To do so, the splunkforwarder service can be found in services app on the endpoints:
+To do so, the Splunk forwarder service can be found in services app on the endpoints:

   ![Splunk forwarder service](https://github.com/user-attachments/assets/593a61f2-922b-4f49-bb24-a504736865a7)